 (Avail.
 24/7)

-Is It Worth Fighting Resisting Arrest Charges in New Mexico?
+Is It Worth Fighting NM Resisting Arrest Charges?

 Yes, fighting a resisting arrest charge is worth it in New Mexico.
 The state classifies them as misdemeanors with penalties ranging from jail time to fines and beyond.
 If you want to fight your NM resisting arrest charges, seek legal advice from an experienced criminal defense lawyer as soon as possible.